Omnistic/ZOS-API_Stock-Lens-Matching-With-Reverse/README.md

 If Reverse = True, the ZOS-API tool gives the same results as above because the EALING lens is already in the correct orientation by default.

 ### Petzval0.zmx
 This is the last example and it is taken from the sample file of nearly same name (without the 0).
-It is a lens composed of three cemented doublets.
+It is a lens composed of two cemented doublets and a singlet.
 The last surface has a Marginal Ray Height solve.
 I used the following settings for both tools without air thickness compensation, except I allowed the Reverse = True for the ZOS-API:

 >Surfaces            : All
 >Vendors             : All